Instability of Turing patterns in reaction-diffusion-ODE systems: Acknowledgments

 \section{Acknowledgments}

 A.~Marciniak-Czochra was supported by European Research Council Starting Grant No 210680 ``Multiscale mathematical modelling of dynamics of structure formation in cell systems'' and Emmy Noether Programme of German Research Council (DFG).
-The work of G.~Karch was partially supported by the MNiSzW grant No.~N~N201 418839 and the Foundation for Polish Science operated within the Innovative Economy Operational Programme 2007-2013 funded by European Regional Development Fund (Ph.D.
-Programme: Mathematical Methods in Natural Sciences).
-K.~Suzuki acknowledges JSPS the Grant-in-Aid for Young Scientists (B) 23740118.
+The work of G.~Karch was partially supported by the NCN grant 2013/09/B/ST1/04412.
+K.~Suzuki acknowledges JSPS the Grant-in-Aid for Scientific Research (C) 26400156.